telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

 ### Dynamic Items

-[The Kendo UI ContextMenu API](/api/javascript/ui/contextmenu) provides methods for dynamically adding or removing Menu items.
+The [API of the ContextMenu](/api/javascript/ui/contextmenu) provides methods for dynamically adding or removing Menu items.

 To add items, provide the new item as a JSON object along with a reference item.
 A reference item is a target ContextMenu item HTML element that already exists in the ContextMenu.
 The reference item will be used to determine the placement in the hierarchy of the new item.
 Any valid jQuery selector can be used to obtain a reference to the target item.